-Students to be excused from school before regular dismissal time must bring the proper school excuse form (see below) from home stating the time and reason for the early dismissal.
-Early dismissal passes are issued in the main office only and MUST BE OBTAINED BEFORE THE START OF THE SCHOOL DAY.
+Students to be excused from school before regular dismissal time must submit email an via the FRSHAbsenceReporting@franklinregiona l.k12.pa.us email address that identifies the valid reasons for being excused from school.
+Please state the departure and return from the early dismissal along with the reason for the early dismissal when submitting an excuse.
+Early dismissal passes (see below) are issued in the main office only and MUST BE OBTAINED BEFORE THE START OF THE SCHOOL DAY.

 Transportation must be arranged by the parents and must be stated as part of the excuse.
 In case of an extreme emergency, the parent is responsible for making arrangements through the school office.
 The school district requires that students receiving early dismissals for medical or dental appointments bring an appointment notice from the doctor when the excuse is issued or when the student returns from the appointment.